BobRandomNumber/ComfyUI-DiaTest/README.md

 *   The first time you run the node, the `descript-audio-codec` model will be downloaded automatically.
 Subsequent runs will be faster.
 *   Dependency `descript-audio-codec` must be installed via `requirements.txt`.
 *   When using `audio_prompt`, ensure the provided `text` input correctly includes the prompt's transcript first.
 The model uses this text alignment to understand the audio prompt.
+*   WARNING `descript-audio-codec` will install `protobuf >= 3.19.6, != 4.24.0, < 5.0.0` as a subdependancy.
+A user reported it installed 3.19.6 and caused errors in other nodes.
+This would occur if an old version is in PIP cache, if none were it would install 4.25.8.